Nérilia Mondésir

-Nérilia Mondésir (born 17 January 1999) is a Haitian footballer who plays as a forward for French Division 1 Féminine club Montpellier HSC and the Haiti women's national team.
-Nérilia is commonly known by her nickname Nérigol.
-Prior joining Montpellier HSC, Nérigol had played for the Haitian national team and youth sides, as well as for Tigresses FC in Haiti.
+Nérilia Mondésir (born 17 January 1999) is a Haitian professional footballer who plays as a forward for National Women's Soccer League club Seattle Reign and the Haiti national team.
+She is commonly known by her nickname Nérigol.
+Mondésir has had an eight-season stint in the Première Ligue with Montpellier.
+Previously to that, she had represented Haiti internationally at both senior and youth levels, and played for Tigresses FC in Haiti.